· mQuark · Technical Guides · 4 min read

 1. Request: The engine constructs the HTTP request (with your headers and typed body) and sends it.

-3. Result Execution: The logic defined in your Result property is executed inside this scope.
+3. Result execution: The logic in your Result property runs inside this scope, with access to the response data.

 4. Return: The value produced by the Result logic becomes the return value of the entire Http rule.

-This means your Http rule effectively “morphs” its return type to match whatever you return from the Result block.
-If your Result logic processes a JSON response and returns a Number, your Http rule returns a Number.
+This means the Http rule’s return type is determined entirely by whatever your Result block returns.
+If your result processes a JSON body and produces a number, the Http rule returns a number.

 A Real-World Example

-Let’s look at a comprehensive example.
-In this workflow, we are sending a person object to an external API.
-Crucially, we want to capture both the HTTP Status Code and the raw response body, combining them into a single summary string.
+In this workflow, we POST a person object to an external API.
+We want to capture both the HTTP status code and the raw response body, combining them into a summary string for the caller.

 <Http BodyType="person" Method="Post" SkipStatusCodeCheck="True">